mfenner1/mlwpy_code/README.md

 # mlwpy_code
 Code from the Pearson Addison-Wesley book Machine Learning with Python for Everyone

-### Pyton Environment Setup
+### Python Environment Setup
-See (./make_environments.md) for details.
+See `make_environments.md` for details.

 ### Package Versions
 Here are the versions of important packages as of the August 2019 code update.
 As a reminder, you can install specific versions of packages using anaconda/conda [as documented here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html#installing-packages).
 For example, `conda install scikit-learn=0.20`.

 My plan is to update the book software to the most recent versions of software around once a year (likely near August/September).
 I'll update the software versions listed here when I do so.
+The full list of package versions is available in `book_base_env.yml` produced by `conda env export > book_base_env.yml`.

 ```
 matplotlib                3.1.0